 In SAP Solution Manager 7.2: Go to PI Monitoring Setup and create the Technical Scenario for the PI domain in Step "Define Scope".
 Follow the PI Monitoring Setup Procedure and finally active PI Monitoring.

-With report ICMON_TROUBLESHOOT_IS you can check if a channel is configured, activated correctly and if metrics receive in MAI infrestracture and for BI.
+With report ICMON_TROUBLESHOOT_IS you can check if a channel is configured, activated correctly and if metrics receive in MAI infrastructure and for BI.

 Select your interface channel via F4 help.
 If everything is fine the output should look like:

-The traffic light in the first collumn indicates if this step was executed succesfully or not.
-Further analyis is required:
+The traffic light in the first column indicates if this step was executed successfully or not.
+Further analysis is required:

 For a better understanding of the analysis path, it is helpful, that the architecture of the current implementation is known.